jadianes/jadianes.github.io/_posts/2015-08-29-movie-recommender-ws.md

 tags: spark python
 ---

-This Apache Spark tutorial will guide you step-by-step into how to use the [MovieLens dataset](http://grouplens.org/datasets/movielens/) to build a movie recommender using [collaborative filtering](https://en.wikipedia.org/wiki/Recommender_system#Collaborative_filtering) with [Spark's Alternating Least Saqures](https://spark.apache.org/docs/latest/mllib-collaborative-filtering.html) implementation.
+This Apache Spark tutorial will guide you step-by-step into how to use the [MovieLens dataset](http://grouplens.org/datasets/movielens/) to build a movie recommendations **web service** using [collaborative filtering](https://en.wikipedia.org/wiki/Recommender_system#Collaborative_filtering) with [Spark's Alternating Least Saqures](https://spark.apache.org/docs/latest/mllib-collaborative-filtering.html) implementation and Python/Flask.

 The tutorial is organised in two parts.
 The first one is about getting and parsing movies and ratings data into Spark RDDs.
 The second is about building and using the recommender and persisting it for later use in our on-line recommender system.
 Both parts appeared recently at [Codementor.io](https://www.codementor.io/spark/tutorial/building-a-recommender-with-apache-spark-python-example-app-part1).